 Whilst studying for her Bachelor of Arts with the University of Melbourne, Sienna undertook some Breadth subjects in Education which confirmed her suspicion that teaching should be her chosen career path.
-Now enrolled with MGSE's Master of Teaching (Secondary), Sienna says her course has been "an exciting journey so far both academically and socially."
-She was awarded the Bank First MGSE Community Spirit Award for 2020.
+Now enrolled in the Master of Teaching (Secondary), Sienna says her course has been "an exciting journey so far both academically and socially."
+She was awarded the Bank First Community Spirit Award for 2020.

 Q: Can you please briefly outline your life prior to studying this program?